 Who doesn’t love to grill their Father’s day meal?
 Before Dad can get busy behind the barbecue, however, he must gather all of the BBQ necessities.

-If you are celebrating Father’s Day with a smaller group, Mom can hide the items around the house or yard and Dad and the kids can go on a scavenger hunt rather than race to collect them.
+If you are celebrating Father’s Day with a smaller group, hide the items around the house or yard instead.
+Dad and the kids can go on a scavenger hunt rather than race to collect them.

 04 of 10